-The NCI Best Practices identifies salient guiding principles that define state-of-the-science biospecimen resource practices, promote biospecimen and data quality, and support adherence to ethical and legal requirements.
+The NCI Best Practices identifies salient guiding principles that define state-of-the-science biospecimen resource practices, promotes biospecimen and data quality, and supports adherence to ethical and legal requirements.
 The current NCI Best Practices does not comprise detailed laboratory procedures; rather, the document consists of principles by which such procedures should be developed by biospecimen resources.
+Many of the principles have been adopted, in whole or in part, by accrediting programs for biorepositories, such as the Biorepository Accreditation Program of the College of American Pathologists (College of American Pathologists, or CAP ).
+Organizations contemplating an application for accreditation by CAP or other entities will find careful review of the Best Practices a helpful starting point in evaluating biospecimen resource practices and administrative oversight.
 The recommendations contained within this document are intended to be adapted, as appropriate, based on the mission and scientific needs of individual biospecimen resources.
 Although adoption of the NCI Best Practices is voluntary, the NCI believes that the principles outlined in this document support the goal of optimizing biospecimens for cancer research.

-The NCI Best Practices will continue to evolve as the field of biospecimen biology advances; novel scientific, technological, and clinical practices develop; and new ethical and legal policies and regulations emerge.
-Results from biospecimen research initiatives will inform future versions of the NCI Best Practices as the community moves toward the development of evidence-based standard operating procedures (SOPs) that are both biospecimen-type specific and analysis-platform specific.
+The NCI Best Practices will continue to evolve as the field of biospecimen science advances; novel scientific, technological, and clinical practices develop; and new ethical and legal policies and regulations emerge.
+Results from biospecimen research initiatives such as those from the NCI Biospecimen Research Network (BRN) [3-11] will continue to inform future versions of the NCI Best Practices as the community moves toward the development of biospecimen evidence-based practices and standard operating procedures (SOPs) that are both biospecimen-type specific and analysis platform specific.
 The NCI is committed to maintaining current and scientifically accurate best practices for biospecimen resources and will continue to solicit input from stakeholders in the cancer research community.